Kareri Lake Trek

-> There are averagely three flights operating from Delhi to Kangra Airport.
-The flights are incoming usually in the morning till afternoon.
-There are no flights to Dharamshala in evenings.
-There is a taxi union just outside kangra Airport and you can hire a cab directly to Dharamshala or Kareri Village.
-You can book a hotel in Dharamshala if you are really late and intend to rest overnight.
+On average, three flights operate from Delhi to Kangra Airport from morning to afternoon.
+There is a taxi union outside Kangra Airport, and you can hire a cab directly to Dharamshala or Kareri Village.
+You can book a hotel in Dharamshala if you are late and intend to rest overnight.

 Things to Carry

-Carry Light backpack, wear good quality hiking shoes and wear comfortable clothing.
-If you are trekking in winters, do carry warm clothing with you as Triund weather can turn really nasty cold in hours.
-Alcohol is not allowed on the trek.
-Do not carry on the trek.
-Do not throw plastic bottles as this can pile up plastic water on the natural landscape.
+Carry a Light backpack, wear good quality hiking shoes and wear comfortable clothing.
+If you are trekking in winter, do carry warm clothing with you as Triund weather can turn nasty cold in hours.
+Do not carry Alcohol on the Trek.
+Do not throw plastic bottles, as this can pile up plastic water on the natural landscape.
+Alcohol is not allowed on the Trek.

 Permits and Safety

-The Tour organizer will take care of the safety permits for this trek.
-Always go with a local guide or an organiser as the trek is tricky in between some stretches and experience will be your saviour here.
-Start early on both the days to get a head start and keep the option of returning to one of the villages open.
+The Tour organizer will take care of the safety permits for this Trek.
+Always go with a local guide or an organizer as the Trek is tricky between some stretches, and experience will be your savior here.
+Start early on both days to get a head start and keep the option of returning to one of the villages open.

 Staying Options in Kareri Lake

-You can either rent a tent at Kareri Lake.
-You can also carry your own tent and pitch it.
-It is advisable to do the Process pre-planned with Tour Operator for your comfortable stay overnight at Triund
+You can rent a tent at Kareri Lake.
+You can also carry your tent and pitch it.
+It is advisable to do the Process pre-planned with Tour Operator for your comfortable stay overnight at Kareri Lake.

-There are some cafes enroute the trek.
+There are some cafes en route to the Trek.
 Tea and snacks are available in these cafes.
-It’s better to carry some food in your tiffin box for emergency.
-Carrying dry fruits, energy bars or any biscuits is always wise.
+Taking dry fruits, energy bars, or any biscuits is always wise.
+It’s better to carry some food in your tiffin box for an emergency.

 Day 1: kareri Village to Rioti Village